jadesoftwarenz/jug-graphql-mesh/README.md

 ### Tear down resources

-When we have finished with the demo, it is good practice to remove the various resources we provisioned to avoid accruing costs.
+When finished with the demo, it is good practice to remove the various provisioned resources to avoid accruing costs.

 ```powershell
 # First empty the S3 bucket (we can't remove a non-empty bucket)